gpapia/git-tutorial/cheatsheet.rst

         the changes in the working tree that have not yet been staged (i.e., like the output of git diff).

-Gid Diff: Show changes between commits, commit and working tree, etc
+Git Diff: Show changes between commits, commit and working tree, etc
 ====================================================================

 ``git diff`` shows changes between the working tree and the index or a tree,